In brief

 - Rest or chill if needed.
 Slightly firmer clay slices more cleanly.

 - Slice only what you need.
-Thin slices usually work best over a backing sheet or base form.
+Thin slices usually work best over a backing slab or base form.

 - Press slices in gently.
 Enough to bond them, not so much that you flatten the petals or smear the pattern.